sandinmyjoints/towards-100-pct-uptime-examples/pres.md

 - Newer.
 - Cluster aware.
-- Can backoff respawns.
+- Zero downtime errors and deploys.
+- Does not run as daemon.
+- Log agnostic.
 - Simple, relatively easy to reason about.
-- Will cleanly cycle your worker process
-- Log agnostic.

 ## We went with recluster.